Services

 • Indigenous-owned companies and forest tenure holders.

-• Small area-based tenure holders and other forest tenure holders.
+• Small area-based tenure holders.

 • Provincial government agencies and local governments.